labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/step3.md

 print(f"Got the result: {result}")
 ```

-7. Save and run the file again.
-You'll see how we can now get the return value:
+In this code, we create a `Future` object and pass it to a new function `do_work_with_future`.
+This function calls the `worker` function and then sets the result in the `Future` object.
+The main thread can then use the `result()` method of the `Future` object to get the result when it's available.

+### Step 7: Run the Code with `Future`

+Save the file and run it again:

 ```
 python ~/project/futures_demo.py
 ```

+Now you'll see that we can successfully get the return value from the function running in the thread.

+### Step 8: Use `ThreadPoolExecutor`

-8. Finally, let's see how the `ThreadPoolExecutor` makes this easier.
-Add the following code:
+The `ThreadPoolExecutor` class in Python makes working with concurrent tasks even easier.
+Add the following code to the `futures_demo.py` file:

 ```python
 # Part 4: Using ThreadPoolExecutor (easier way)